-- the motor speed reaches the SAR0, SAR1, or time monitoring (ie, SS1-t) limits, or - the FSO detects an internal failure.
+- the motor speed reaches the SARO, SAR1, or time monitoring (ie, SS1-t) limits, or

+- the FSO detects an internal failure, or

+- an encoder fault with FSE-31 occurs.

 Safe stop 1 (SS1)

 This safety function stops the motor safely by ramping down the motor speed to zero speed (stop category 1).
 The FSO monitors the stop ramp either with the time or ramp monitoring method (SS1 function types SS1-t and SS1-r, respectively).
 Refer to sections